wavefrontshaping/slmPy/README.md

 * A Python distribution under Linux or Windows (I did not test Mac OS, there may be issues),
 * The wxPython module available from [here](http://www.wxpython.org/),
 * An SLM with a VGA/HDMI/DVI cable,
-* The slmpy.py code attached to this article (bottom of the page).

 ## Usage